Contemporary A Cappella Society: History

+In 1992, CASA launched the Contemporary A Cappella Recording Awards (CARAs) to honor outstanding achievements in recorded a cappella music each year.
+The first ceremony included twenty categories: nine for professional groups and eleven for scholastic groups.
+In 1993, the Ambassador Program was created which allowed volunteers to manage and share information about a cappella events in their local communities through CASA.
+Two years later, CASA released with Adam Farb the first annual Best of Collegiate A Cappella (BOCA) album containing their choice of the best recorded a cappella music from the year.

+By 1996, CASA launched its first festival, the East Coast A Cappella Summit, and the National Championship of College A Cappella (NCCA).
+The competition was originally held at Lincoln Center in New York City and was later renamed to the International Championship of Collegiate A Cappella in 2001.
+The championship was later expanded to western Europe in 2006.
+In 2003, CASA began the Tunes To Teens program which sent a cappella CDs to grade school students in hopes to sparking interest in the genre.
+Two years later, in 2005, the CASAcademy web portal was created which served to provide information about a cappella music around the world.

+A major shift took place in 2009 when CASA merged with the Alliance for A Cappella Initiatives, run by Dave Sperandio.
+This created the SoJam A Cappella Festival, CASA's currently longest-running festival.
+Shortly afterward, the Los Angeles A Cappella Festival (LAAF) was also merged into CASA, and in 2012, the Boston Sings Festival (BOSS) was created.
+These three festivals—SoJam, held every fall; LAAF, held every winter; and BOSS, held every spring—are the current three events that still run each year.

+The award ceremony for the CARAs were moved to be held during the BOSS Festival, and in 2017, CASA established the A Cappella Video Awards (AVA) which are held during the LAAF Festival.

 Awards

 Contemporary A Cappella Recording Awards

-Since 1992, the annual Contemporary A Cappella Recording Awards (aka the "CARAs") recognize the best recorded a cappella and aim to support this burgeoning culture of instrumentless enthusiasts.
+Since 1992, the annual Contemporary A Cappella Recording Awards (aka the "CARAs") recognize the best recorded a cappella and aim to support this burgeoning culture of instrument-less enthusiasts.
 Every a cappella album produced each year is automatically considered in this celebration of the best a cappella recorded around the planet.

 The CARA mission reflects that of its parent organization, the Contemporary A Cappella Society (CASA) : an aim to reward artists that create outstanding work and to promote innovation, creativity, and continued growth of the a cappella modality.
 Furthermore, the awards aim to foster the a cappella community by having its best and brightest participate in the CARA nomination and judging process.
 Finally, CASA uses the application process as a means to provide resources to charitable programs such as Tunes to Teens (free a cappella recordings for students).